danvuk567/Linux-Command-Data-Analytics/Linux-Data-Cleaning-and-Analysis/readme.md

 ![applicants_default_borrowing_percent_income_debt_cons3.jpg](https://github.com/danvuk567/Linux-Command-Data-Analytics/blob/main/images/applicants_default_borrowing_percent_income_debt_cons3.jpg?raw=true)

 4. The final step is to combine the filter conditions from #1, #2, and #3 and show the 1st 10 rows of ID column filtered out by Default = 'Y', Intent = 'DEBTCONSOLIDATION', and Percent_income > 0.5.
-We have **3** applicants that are seeking loan approval status, have defaulted on their loan previously, looking to do debt consolidation, and borrowing more than 50% of their income: **18204 18327 28787**.
+We have **3** applicants that are seeking loan approval status, have defaulted on their loan previously, looking to do debt consolidation, and borrowing more than 50% of their income: **IDs: 18204 18327 28787**.

         awk -F ',' 'NR > 1 && $10 == "Y" && $5 == "DEBTCONSOLIDATION" && $9 > 0.5 {print $1}' $output_file | head